 Workshops can incorporate an on the job training component in which we teach and provide insights on the original design and methodologies.

 Subject matter from these courses can be selected by the client organization for inclusion in programming language, system software, and application develpment training.

 Web Development and Internet Programming

-SYS-ED training programs have been developed in response to requests by Fortune 1000 companies, government municipalities, and healthcare providers for fast-track training specific to their information technology infrastructure and operational objectives.
+SYS-ED training programs have been developed in response to requests by Fortune 1000 companies, government municipalities, and healthcare providers for training specific to their information technology infrastructure and operational objectives.
 Integrated training programs range from 2 to 8 weeks in duration.
-Programs can be delivered by a subject matter expert in a classroom or in a distance-learning medium over the Internet.
+Programs can be delivered by a subject matter expert in a classroom or in a distance-learning format over the Internet.